Gstorm3005/advanced-web-project/README.md

 npm start
 ```
 * Deploy the project on Docker:
-Change the repository to docker-test and run this single command (you'll need docker desktop app open) :
+Change the branch to docker-test and run this single command (you'll need docker desktop app open) :
 ```sh
 docker-compose up --build
 ```